Beyond Tunnel Vision

 Why?
 Because their mind is locked in tunnel vision—seeing only their narrow slice of responsibility.

 The other dishwashers at the restaurant where Hamilton worked as a teenager had tunnel vision.
 They followed their specialized tasks—wash dishes, clean up, go home.
-Day in, day out.
 When Hamilton left that job years later, they were still washing dishes.
-That's not the life they dreamed of as children.
+That’s not the life they dreamed of as children.

 After hearing the owner complain night after night about going out of business, something shifted.
 Instead of just doing his job, Hamilton began observing everything: